rk-rishikesh/AI-Agent-Store/README.md

 - Configurable prompts for different photo styles
 - Stateless file handling (no database required)

-## Extending

-To add new AI providers:

-1. Create new implementations of the AIImageService or ImageAnalysisService classes
-2. Add new providers to the AIServiceProvider enum
-3. Update the factory functions

 ## Credit Optimization

 To minimize OpenAI API costs: